ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 ScanBus-BR is a free Modbus Master / Client simulator software (Freeware) that stands out for its versatility and simplicity.

-The Scanbus is PORTABLE, meaning it DOES NOT REQUIRE INSTALLATION and can be used even on pen drives.
+The ScanBus is PORTABLE, meaning it DOES NOT REQUIRE INSTALLATION and can be used even on pen drives.

 Free from any advertising or any Adware.